-Often cited as one of the most stressful things you can do, moving house can involve a great deal of time, expense and worry.
+Often cited as one of the most stressful things you can do, moving house can involve a lot of time, expense and worry.

-But it can also be fun – most of the time, the reasons for moving house are to provide a benefit to you or your family.
+But it can also be fun – most of the time, the reason for moving house is to benefit you or your family.

-So what can you do to reduce the stresses and strains involved in the moving process so you can be better positioned to look forward to your new future?
+So what can you do to reduce the stresses and strains involved in the moving process to be better positioned to look forward to your new future?

-Moving house can be a tedious and sometimes lengthy process, especially if there is a long chain of other buyers involved.
+Moving house can be a tedious and sometimes lengthy process, especially if a long chain of other buyers is involved.
 However, there are things you can do yourself to streamline the process.
-If you are selling a property to buy your new one, be sure to have all your paperwork in order at the outset.
-This includes certificates for any works carried out on the property such as extensions, electrical works etc and any guarantees.
+If you are selling a property to buy your new one, ensure you have all your paperwork in order at the outset.
+This includes certificates for any works carried out on the property, such as extensions, electrical works etc. and any guarantees.

 When buying a property, have all your ducks in a row as early as possible – for example, book your survey as soon as is sensible.

-If you are buying a new build property, be sure to double check what is and isn’t included as standard, and ensure that any additional extras you may have negotiated with the housebuilder are agreed in writing.
+If you are buying a new build property, be sure to double-check what is and isn’t included as standard, and ensure that any additional extras you may have negotiated with the housebuilder are agreed upon in writing.

 As much as you may want to move into your new home tomorrow, you’ll need to be aware that some parts of the process take time, and unfortunately, this cannot be avoided.
 For example, ‘searches’ can sometimes take 3 to 4 weeks to be turned around.

-Purchases of flats or apartments can also take longer than anticipated – this is because there is usually a management company involved and as such, there will be more information that needs to be reviewed and checked.
-Be prepared to pay the fee required by the Management Company or Agent as soon as possible in order that this doesn’t delay the Sellers Pack being sent to your solicitor.
+Purchases of flats or apartments can also take longer than anticipated – this is because there is usually a management company involved, and as such, there will be more information that needs to be reviewed and checked.
+Be prepared to pay the fee required by the Management Company or Agent as soon as possible so that this doesn’t delay the Sellers Pack being sent to your solicitor.

-It can be easy to forget that there are usually several parties involved when you are moving house – your buyer, the vendor of the property you are buying, the other buyers and sellers in the chain and all of their advisers – surveyors, mortgage lenders, solicitors etc. Any hold up caused by any one party can quickly have a knock on effect!
+It can be easy to forget that several parties are usually involved when you are moving house – your buyer, the vendor of the property you are buying, the other buyers and sellers in the chain and all of their advisers – surveyors, mortgage lenders, solicitors etc. Any hold-up caused by any one party can quickly have a knock on effect!
 So try not to get fixated with a completion date – lots can change along the way and dates aren’t fixed until contracts are exchanged.